 Narad reached Badrik ashram where he met Sanka, Sanandan, Sanaatan and Sanatkumar.
 On Narad’s instigation; they organized for Bhagwatkatha on the ghats of Ganga rear Haridwar.
 The folklore said by Santkumars was said by Sutji to Shounak and few other sages in the Naimisharanya.

 The Katha (folklore) started with the start of Kalyug.
 Shri Krishna had completed his leelas and gone to devlok (abode of the deities).
 Pandavas handed over the charge of the state to Parikshit and reached Himalayas.
 Dwapar yug (age) had come to an end and Kalyug had just started.While he was hunting in the jungle, Parkshit met Kalyug.
 Parikshit would not have permitted living on this earth then

 Kalyug said, “This is an assertion by the Goddess of destiny.
 After the end of Dwapar age, I was to come.
 You will have to give me a place.”
-Parikshit then allowed him to live with untruth, ecstasy, desire, cruelty and also gold.
+Parikshit then allowed him to live with untruth, sexual desire, cruelty and also gold.
 First of all, kalyug went and sat on a golden crown on Parikshit’s head.